 When Should I Start Looking For A Remortgage Deal?

-Most people look to remortgage a few months before the end of their current fixed, (or discount rate) period.
-You can, of course, source the deal in advance, and have it takeover from your existing deal at the end of the fixed rate period, before the lender's Standard Variable Rate (SVR) kicks in.
+You can, of course, source the deal in advance, and have it takeover from your existing deal at the end of the concessionary period, before the lender's Standard Variable Rate (SVR) kicks in.

 Can I remortgage with my existing lender?

 Yes.
 Switching to a new mortgage product with your existing lender is called a Product Transfer.
-You'll need to carefully weigh up whether you're better off staying put using a Product Transfer, or remortgaging elsewhere.
+You'll need to carefully weigh up whether you're better off staying put by using a Product Transfer, or remortgaging elsewhere.